Biden invites Ukrainian President Volodymyr Zelenskyy to meet with him at the White House

 "I want to be clear: without congressional action, by the end of the year we will run out of resources to procure more weapons and equipment for Ukraine and to provide equipment from U.S. military stocks," Young wrote.
 "There is no magical pot of funding available to meet this moment.
 We are out of money—and nearly out of time."

 Zelenskyy had planned to address American lawmakers last week, but he canceled at the last moment.
-Before the change of plans, Sen. Chuck Schumer noted it would have been the third time Zelenskyy had addressed senators since Russia invaded Ukraine.
+Before the change of plans, Senate Majority Leader Chuck Schumer noted it would have been the third time Zelenskyy had addressed senators since Russia invaded Ukraine.

 "The last time he spoke to us, his message was direct and unsparing," Schumer said.
 "Without more aid from Congress, Ukraine does not have the means to defeat Vladimir Putin.
 Without more aid from Congress, Ukraine may fall."